Cooper-Runstein/Recipes-App/README.md

 ### Introduction

 This is the repo for the FoodApp web app.
 The bulk of the work is in src.
-To run please install [yarn](https://yarnpkg.com/en/) and run `yarn start`.
+To run, run `npm start`.

 ### Development